 while just the ingress gateway is deployed with our

-default or sds profiles.
+default profile.
 You

 can apply your own gateway configurations to these deployments or deploy and